federgraph/RiggVar-RG38/README.md

 Next to the documentation drawings, there is also the button frame with the integrated touch bar elements, which could be regarded as a reusable piece.
 I use the button frame component in most of my Delphi applications.

-How you could use the button frame code in another application needs to be discussed.
+How you could use the button frame code in another applications needs to be discussed.

 ## Contributions

 Contributions are welcome.
 Lots of work to do.

-- There is currently no localization, and I have not decided how that should be done.
+There is currently no localization, and I have not decided how that should be done.

-You could fork the project, change the text for the key terms, and let me look at the changes.
+- You could fork the project, change the text for the key terms, and let me look at the changes.
 - You could provide default data that is closer to reality.
-- You could find a use case and describe it.
 - You could build a lightweight version in a branch and test on another target.
+- You could find a (new) use case and describe it.

+The standard use case for the applications is of educational type.
+It shows how the rigg behaves in principle.
+To work with concrete values for your boat requires more *work*.
+I do not own a boat any more and have focused on the programming aspect of the project, because I found that interesting in itself.
+A possible contribution to the project could be the practical application of the tool.

-Please tell me if a branch is needed.
+Please tell me if a branch is needed, via issues?

+## About the sibling projects

-The project is available for VCL and LCL as well too:
+The project is also available for VCL and LCL:
-- The LCL project can be build in the Lazarus IDE on iMac.
+- The LCL project can be built in the Lazarus IDE on iMac.
+- The LCL project is currently a private repository on GitHub.
-- It should be working on a Raspberry Pi but I have not tried yet.
+- There should be a Raspberry Pi version, but I have not tried recently.
-- The Lazarus project is currently a private repository on GitHub.
-- A measuring device may be connected to a version of the application.
+- A measuring device may be connected to a version of the application?

-> Graphics and high resolution monitor support is currently *more advanced* on the FMX platform!
+> Graphics and high resolution monitor support is currently *more advanced* on the FMX platform.

+Other environments, namely java and C# exist but are not up to date.
+A rudimentary typescript version exists - of the basics.
+A swift version was started but abandoned, I would be interested.

+I have updated and advanced the Pascal projects instead, as you can see here.
+But I don't know if there will be a current *community edition* for this project in the future.
+As for 2020, I think I have achieved the goal.
+What is next?